Talk to Local Expert

 What's Included

-• Peak permit
+• Tent Peak climbing permit

 • Climbing guide equipment

-• Airfare Kathmandu–Pokhara–Kathmandu, including guide
+• Airfare from Kathmandu–Pokhara–Kathmandu, including the guide

 • Airport transfers

-• Conservation and TIMS card fees
+• Conservation permit and TIMS card fees

-• Garbage deposit
+• Garbage deposit fee

 • All government taxes